 We see in our research that much of your leadership effectiveness is determined in challenging times, which is what we are all facing.

-4) Communicate – look for fun and unique ways to help your team use this time wisely.
+Look for fun and unique ways to help your team use this time wisely.
 This blog was one result of last week's collaboration with our EcSell team.
 Taking time to ideate as a team makes us feel like part of a solution and not a victim of circumstance.
+If you need a place to start, try using The Coaching Effect book study guide as a team development exercise.

 In 2018 I closed my TEDx Talk with a quote that has not been used since but now seems like an appropriate time.